ytti/oxidized/docs/Sources.md

 # Sources

+Note: in all sources, the map attribute `name` is mandatory.
+It is used to identify the node and for example choose the filename for the configuration output.

 ## Source: CSV

 One line per device, colon separated.
 If `ip` isn't present, a DNS lookup will be done against `name`.
 For large installations, setting `ip` will dramatically reduce startup time.